 Oliver Hartwich is the Executive Director of The New Zealand Initiative.
 Before joining the Initiative he worked for leading think tanks in London and Sydney as well as in the UK House of Lords.
 His research covers a broad range of policy issues, and his articles have been widely published.

-Barbara Chapman served as Chief Executive and Managing Director of ASB Bank Limited from 2011 until 2 February 2018.
+Barbara Chapman served as Chief Executive and Managing Director of ASB Bank Limited from 2011 until 2018.
 Since 1994, she has held several diverse senior executive roles with the Commonwealth Bank Group of companies, having started her career with the Group as Chief Manager Marketing at ASB.
-Ms Chapman is currently Director of Genesis Energy and NZME.
-She was named the New Zealand Business Leader of the Year in 2017.
+Ms Chapman is the Chair of Genesis Energy and an Independent Director of Fletcher Building, IAG and Herald publisher, NZME.
+She was named the New Zealand Business Leader of the Year in 2017 and made a Companion of the New Zealand Order of Merit in the 2019 New Years Honours Roll for services to business.

 Chief Executive, Foodstuffs North Island